 Managing Multiple Projects

-No-code builders often juggle several projects, sometimes across different clients or teams, such as agencies managing client apps.
-To keep projects organized, they should use project management tools that integrate with no-code platforms.
+No-code builders often juggle several projects.
+To keep projects organized, they should use project management tools with automation that integrate with no-code platforms.

-• Using version control features when available, preventing accidental overwrites.
+- Use version control features when available to prevent accidental overwrites.

 Maximizing Efficiency with Automation